 Other types of organisations nationally and in partner countries, including Norwegian Innovation Clusters, companies, and other enterprises, may be partners in INTPART.
 Such partners cannot be supported directly over the INTPART project, but may be subcontractors.
 See our website for more information about subcontractors.

 What can you seek funding for?

-Funding is available for international collaborative activities that are not already supported under the ongoing project.
-Funding may be awarded to establish new international partnerships as well as to strengthen existing cooperation.
+You can apply for funding for international collaborative activities that are not already funded through the qualifying project.
+You can apply for support both to establish new international partnerships and to strengthen existing cooperation.

 Examples of activities that are eligible for funding: